citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineCatalogProvisioningSchemeRequestModel.md

 HasMasterImagePath returns a boolean if a field has been set.

+### SetMasterImagePathNil

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetMasterImagePathNil(b bool)`

+ SetMasterImagePathNil sets the value for MasterImagePath to be an explicit nil

+### UnsetMasterImagePath
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetMasterImagePath()`

+UnsetMasterImagePath ensures that no value is present for MasterImagePath, not even an explicit nil
 ### GetImageVersion

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetImageVersion() CreateMachineCatalogProvisioningSchemeRequestModelImageVersion`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetImageVersion() AssignImageVersionToMachineCatalogRequestModel`

 GetImageVersion returns the ImageVersion field if non-nil, zero value otherwise.

 ### GetImageVersionOk

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetImageVersionOk() (*CreateMachineCatalogProvisioningSchemeRequestModelImageVersion, bool)`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetImageVersionOk() (*AssignImageVersionToMachineCatalogRequestModel, bool)`

 GetImageVersionOk returns a tuple with the ImageVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetImageVersion

-`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetImageVersion(v CreateMachineCatalogProvisioningSchemeRequestModelImageVersion)`
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetImageVersion(v AssignImageVersionToMachineCatalogRequestModel)`

 SetImageVersion sets ImageVersion field to given value.